Fulbright U.S. Student Program

 The U.S. Congress created the Fulbright program in 1946 to foster international understanding through educational exchanges.
 It was named in honor of Senator J. W. Fulbright and is funded by the U.S. government.
 The competition is coordinated by the Institute of International Education (IIE).

-The Fulbright U.S. Student Program awards grants to graduating seniors and alumni for study and research abroad with Open Study/Research Awards and through the English Teaching Assistant (ETA) program, which places grantees in schools or universities to supplement local English language instruction.
+The Fulbright U.S. Student Program awards grants to graduating seniors and alumni for study, research, and creative arts abroad with Study/Research Awards and through the English Teaching Assistant (ETA) program, which places grantees in schools or universities to supplement local English language instruction.

 Please see the program website for specific eligibility requirements, including eligibility restrictions specific to each country.